Kaspar-Metsa/Rocket_Delivery_Java8_Features_Kaspar_Metsa/README.md

 1. When the system starts create 20 regular rockets and 5 heat resistant rockets.

 2. Create a separate thread that only creates packages.
 For every packet it RANDOMLY assigns:
-⋅⋅⋅a.
-Where this package came from (source post office) ⋅⋅⋅b.
-Where this package is going to (destination post office) ⋅⋅⋅c.
+ a.
+Where this package came from (source post office)
+ b.
+Where this package is going to (destination post office)
+ c.
 Weight of the package
-⋅⋅⋅d.	...And the thread places the package to the back of the queue of the source post office.
+ d.	...And the thread places the package to the back of the queue of the source post office.
-⋅⋅⋅e.
+ e.
 There is 3ms between creating every package.
 Total of 1500 packages are created.

 3. All rockets need to work at the simultaneously - at the same time(My comment: I think it has to be done with Threads that Use/Notify)